 The fix for these potential problems is ridiculously simple.

 All you need to do is install a shower head filter in your bathroom.

 A shower filter can eliminate or reduce contaminants like chlorine before the water exits the shower head.

 They're easy to install, and they don't cost much.
 You can get a good quality shower filter for under $100.

 Just unscrew your current shower head, screw the filter onto the pipe, and then screw your shower head back onto the filter.
 Voila!

 There are quite a few shower filters out there, but they're not all equally effective.
-If you'd like help choosing the right one for you, check out my post, What’s the Best Shower Head Filter?
+If you'd like help choosing the right one for you, check out my review of this year's best shower head filters.